·

 But, for a first-time visit, staying near Kyoto Station is definitely the smart move—you can always explore different areas later!

-For all accomodation options in Kyoto with pricing for your dates check here!
+For all accommodation options in Kyoto with pricing for your dates check here!
+Or check out my complete guide on where to stay in Kyoto for more recommendations.

 Are you ready for an amazing 2 days in Kyoto?!